-- Covered Health Services for treatment of Autism Spectrum Disorders are not subject to quantitative or non-quantitative limits.
+Covered Health Services for treatment of Autism Spectrum Disorders are not subject to quantitative or non-quantitative limits.

-- The Plan does not cover:

 - Sensory integration therapy.

 - Chelation therapy.

 - Treatment of conditions such as Rett's Disorder or childhood disintegrative disorder.

 Bariatric Surgery.

 Surgical services must be received in a Hospital on an inpatient basis.